SincherA/workflow1-push-code-git-to-GitHub/readme.md

 * git branch -m main    changing branch name, last word "main" is new name

 * git commit  commit changes / alternative git commit -m and message written with "  "
+* git commit -m "name of the commit"

+      *__note__* create repository on github

+* or push an existing repository on github. copy the code and paste to terminal on VScode

+* git push -u  pushing the code